simonmichael/hledger/RELEASING.md

     <https://www.stackage.org/package/hledger>

 ### General tips
+- Follow the RELEASING.md procedures when helpful, ignore them when not.
+- Don't update RELEASING.md while releasing, it's too distracting.
+Do update it after the release is complete.
-- Don't try to specify, let alone automate, the perfect process; it's too much and too unstable.
+- Don't try to document, let alone automate, every little thing; it's too much and too unstable.
-- Follow the RELEASING.md procedures, only where helpful.
-- Don't edit RELEASING.md or other process docs while releasing; it interferes with VCS operations and is a distraction.
-  If really necessary, save temporary notes elsewhere.
-- Do update RELEASING.md after completing a release, ideally the following day.
-- Keep making things a little better each time through.
-Better means simpler, more reliable, more automated, easier, faster, cheaper, higher quality.
+- Make things a little better each time through: simpler, more reliable, more automated, easier, faster, cheaper, higher quality.
-- Practice releasing as often as possible.
+- Release (or practice releasing) often.
+- Releases should always be made from a release branch, not from master.
+- Don't tag until CI binaries have been produced for all platforms from the same commit.
+- Update [CHANGELOGS](CHANGELOGS.html) early and often, eg during or after a PR, to spread the work.
-- The different aspects of releasing have complex interdependencies and sequencing constraints.
+- Release tasks have complex interdependencies and sequencing constraints.
-  Chunk and separate them as far as possible:
+  Chunk and separate them as far as possible.
+Eg
   - **Software** - selecting changes, packages, release dates; coordinating contributions; ensuring release readiness
   - **Branch Management** - coordinating main and release branch, local and remote repos, CI branches
   - **Version Bumping** - choosing and applying new version numbers and related things like tags, github releases, urls, ghc and dep versions, stackage resolvers, everywhere needed